jorgebg/nestbackup/README.md

 # NestBackup

-Backup a server to S3 using on a short and simple config file.
+Backup a server to S3 using a short and simple config file.

 # Configuration